77th Armor Regiment: World War II

-753rd Tank Battalion activated 1 June 1941 in Fort Benning, Georgia.
-The unit transferred Camp Polk, Louisiana later that month.
-Battalion assigned General Headquarters US Army Reserve.
-Equipment and vehicles used to fill out units varied allowing training to begin.
-Later in 1941 and early in 1942, Battalion received M3 medium tanks and other current vehicles and equipment.
-Unit posted Camp Hood, Texas April 1942 for eight months general training in tank only operations.
-The Battalion was posted to Camp Pickett during January 1943 attached 45th Infantry Division.
-Battalion received first M4A1 medium tanks.
-Two months training followed focusing on gunning and small unit operations.
+The regiment was originally constituted in the Army of the United States on 25 April 1941 as the 73rd Tank Battalion, and redesignated on 8 May 1941 as the 753rd Tank Battalion.
+It was activated on 1 June 1941 at Fort Benning, Georgia.
+The unit transferred to Camp Polk, Louisiana, later that month, and was assigned to the General Headquarters Reserve.
+Equipment and vehicles used to fill out units varied, allowing training to begin.
+Later in 1941 and early in 1942, the battalion received M3 Lee medium tanks and other current vehicles and equipment.
+It was then posted to Camp Hood, Texas, in April 1942 for eight months of general training in tank-only operations.
+The battalion was posted to Camp Pickett, Virginia, during January 1943 and attached to the 45th Infantry Division.
+The battalion received its first M4A1 medium tanks, and two months of training followed focusing on gunning and small unit operations.